-S No. identified whether risk or opportunity (R/O) In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9.
-Climate Change Risk and Impact nge Risk Assessing and mitigating climate change risks, including greenhouse gas (GHG) emissions, help combating global warming and its adverse effects.
+S No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9.
+Climate Change Risk and Impact ange Risk Assessing and mitigating climate change risks, including greenhouse gas (GHG) emissions, help combating global warming and its adverse effects.
 Climate risk is identified as a material risk under ICAAP, and the stress testing scenarios include climate related stress testing.
 We have conducted stress testing of our existing portfolios to certain physical and transition risk shocks, to measure climate related risks embedded in the portfolio.
 Bank has put in restrictions in lending to certain sectors which has significant impact on environment such as coal mining, oil & gas exploration etc. Bank also conducts detailed E&S Due Diligence as per the ESMS policy to assess the E&S risks of the proposal before sanctioning.
 The ESMS policy is available on the website of the Bank.
 Negative 10.
 Product innovation Opportunity Continuous product innovation drives competitiveness, addresses market needs, and enables sustainable consumption and production.
 Positive 11.
 Transparency and Fair disclosure Opportunity Transparent and fair disclosure practices promote accountability, stakeholder engagement, and informed decision-making. - Positive 12.
 Customer Satisfaction Opportunity The success of any organisation depends on its ability to satisfy its customers and it also helps to widen the customer base. - Positive 13.
-GHG Emission Management Management Risk Risks ass change ar manifesti industry a transition are not pr could neg operation Extreme brought o put the Co as well as Risks associated with climate change are increasingly manifesting in the banking industry as physical risks and transitional risks.
+GHG Emission Management Risk Risks chang manifi indust transi are no could opera Extrem broug put th as we Risks associated with climate change are increasingly manifesting in the banking industry as physical risks and transitional risks.
 If these risks are not properly managed, they could negatively impact the operations and profitability.
 Extreme weather events brought on by climate change put the Company's operations, as well as the security and well- being of its employees, at risk.
 The Bank is has started measuring the GHG emissions in some of its operational activities and is planning to improve the scope of measurement in a phased manner.
 Bank has an executive level ESG committee which oversees the progress on a quarterly basis.
 Once the baseline assessment is completed, the Bank intends to identify initiatives and develop a roadmap to reduce the GHG emissions and to arrive at a net- zero emissions roadmap in its operations.
 Bank is also planning to measure its financed emissions in a phased manner.
 Negative